molundb/molundb.github.io/blog/feedback/5-things-learnt-using-android-room.md

 has [great support](https://developer.android.com/studio/inspect/database) for debugging Room.
 In the App Inspection window it's possible to inspect, query, and modify the app's databases while the app is running.
 This is extremely useful and greatly speeds up development.
-To get started, simply open the App Insection window at `View > Tool Windows > App Inspection`, select the Database Inspector tab, and select the running app process from the menu.
+To get started, simply open the App Inspection window at `View > Tool Windows > App Inspection`, select the Database Inspector tab, and select the running app process from the menu.

 Here is an example of App Inspection of the database of One Rep Max Tracker.
 ![screenshot](/assets/images/blog/app-inspection.png){:width="800px"}